-Digital print paves its way in the packaging and textiles market thanks to short runs, customization, and being able to target your audience.
+Digital print paves its way in the packaging and textiles market thanks to short runs, customization, and the ability to target your audience.

 Two hundred-plus print shops, manufacturers, brand owners and specialists, and converters in the packaging and textile industries attended the Digital Print for Packaging and Digital Textile Printing conferences in Decatur, Georgia, to talk digital print drivers, applications, and technologies in the growing market.